gmaggiotti/callback_shell/README.md

-# callback_shell
+# Shell Bouncer  & callback Shell Bouncer

-inverted shell which bounce once you start the server
+shell_bouncer - bounce a shell once you are conected to the specific port